Residency Restrictions for Sex Offenders

 Residency Restrictions Challenged in Federal Court

-- It violated plaintiffs' rights to avoid self-incrimination, because registrants would be required to report their addresses, even when the addresses were not in compliance with the law;
+- The law violated the plaintiffs' right to avoid self-incrimination because registrants would be required to report their addresses, even if the addresses were not in compliance with the law.

-- It violated plaintiffs' procedural due process rights;
+- The law violated the plaintiffs' due process rights.

-- It was not tailored narrowly enough to serve a compelling state interest.
+- Finally, the law was not tailored narrowly enough to serve a compelling state interest.

 Reversal of Federal Court Ruling